Ruhr West University of Applied Sciences

 Professor Dr Mark Oelmann studied Economics and Ethnology in a double degree program at Philipps-University (Marburg, Germany) and Pennsylvania State University (USA).
 He completed his doctorate at the University of Cologne under the guidance of his doctoral advisor Professor Dr Juergen Donges who was Chairman of the German Council of Economic Experts for many years.
 In his dissertation with the title “Reorientation of price and quality regulation in the German water management” which has been awarded the Erhardt-Imelmann-prize of the University of Cologne, Professor Oelmann dealt for the first time with economic matters of network industries.
 In March 2011 he accepted a professorship for water and energy economics at the University of Applied Sciences Hochschule Ruhr West in Mülheim an der Ruhr, Germany.

 In addition to a profound theoretical education in economics at Durham University, UK (B.A.
 Economics) and University of Bonn (M.Sc.
 Economics), Claudia Freimuth has already gained comprehensive experience in consulting, research and administration.
 Water Economics has been one of her interests since working as a student assistant at the department “Water, Sewerage and Transport” at WIK-Consult GmbH.
 She has been directly involved in all steps of various water and sewerage projects.
 Subsequently, as a member of academic staff of Rhine-Waal University of Applied Sciences for 3.5 years, she was engaged in several aspects of the development and establishment of the Faculty of Society and Economics.
-Since October 2014 she has been a member of the post graduate programme Fortschrittskolleg NRW: FUTURE WATER at the University of Applied Sciences Hochschule Ruhr West.
+In October 2014 she joined FUTURE WATER at the University of Applied Sciences Hochschule Ruhr West.
+Since November 2017 she coordinates the Forschungskolleg FUTURE WATER at the University Duisburg-Essen